 Across The Pond: The Politics of Fear

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »You may have heard by now that the Lib Dems got trounced at the polls, despite promising predictions to the contrary.
+Opinions expressed by Entrepreneur contributors are their own.You may have heard by now that the Lib Dems got trounced at the polls, despite promising predictions to the contrary.
 Apparently, fear tactics got in the way of voting for a change.
 When times are tough, what do your customers want?
 The comfort of what they know (even if it may not be what they need)?
 Or something new?
 One last post on lessons learned from the UK general election.

 The people (in Britain, anyway) have spoken.
 And what they want is . . . unclear.
 Neither of the two largest political parties received a mandate to govern.
 The Conservatives got 306 seats, short of the 326 they needed to command a majority.
 Labour got 258 seats--a loss of 91 seats--not enough to discount them entirely, but not a rousing vote of support.